• Skip to primary navigation

 Buttermilk-Pumpkin Pound Cake

 Rich, decadent and dense, this buttermilk-pumpkin pound cake is a welcome addition to any holiday dessert table.
-Each bite is perfectly moist and full of our favorite fall flavors.
+Each delicious bite is perfectly moist and full of our favorite fall flavors and warm spices.
 Plus, this pound cake features simple ingredients, and it’s easy to make for even the novice baker.

 Jump to: